C9198-Mete/MY-AWS-09-21/aws/hands-on/11_06_2021_Database_RDS/RDS.md

 - learn how to set configuration of RDS Instance on console.

-- learn how to connect to RDS via workbench.
+- learn how to connect to RDS via workbench

 - learn how to manipulate RDS Instance.